protoman92/KotlinRedux/docs/org.swiften.redux.ui/-empty-prop-lifecycle-owner/-init-.md

 `EmptyPropLifecycleOwner()`

-Treat this as a delegate for [IPropLifecycleOwner](../-i-prop-lifecycle-owner/index.md) that does not hold any logic
+Treat this as a delegate for [IPropLifecycleOwner](../-i-prop-lifecycle-owner/index.md) that does not hold any logic.

+### Parameters

+`GlobalState` - The global state type.